oppia/oppia-web-developer-docs/Guide-on-How-to-Ask-Questions.md

 ### Before you ask a question
 1. We expect that you have already **set up Oppia on your machine**, and it is successfully running.
 (If not, kindly do that first!)
+2. Prepare a debugging doc following [the guidelines provided on the wiki page](https://github.com/oppia/oppia/wiki/Debugging-Docs).
 2. If there are **failing e2e tests** on your PR, and you haven’t done any changes in that direction, kindly understand that sometimes they just fail due to flakiness.
 You should request for a re-run of those only when it’s preventing your PR from getting merged.

 ### How to ask a general question?